GemeenteUtrecht/dowc/doc/mechanics.rst

    #.
 A URL that points to where the request was made from.

 #.
 The POST request from (1) returns the body that can be found here https://dowc.utrechtproeftuin.nl/api/v1/docs/#operation/documenten_create.
-   The body contains the URL that allows for users to view or edit the document.
-This URL consists of two major components.
+   The body contains the `magicUrl` that allows for users to view or edit the document.
+The `magicUrl` consists of two major components.

    | Part 1: Pertains to MS Office URI Scheme.
    | Part 2: URL with validation parameters and filepath to requested file.